lignumsystem/lignum-tls/TASKS.md

 :pushpin: Available PAR data is *both* diffuse *and* direct radiation.
 Can this be distributed in Firmament as SOC (Standard overcast sky)?
 - NO need to distribute as SOC: Firmament has methods for direct (sun) radiation and its direction.
 Sun position can be obtained e.g.from https://soltrack.sourceforge.net if not in the data.

+:pushpin: Should lignum-tls have own TreeSegment and Bud instead of HwQSMSegment_k and HwQSMBud_k?

 :monocle_face:

 ### Preliminary tasks